garvinhicking/OSX-Messages-Exporter/README.md

                         Optionally, supply a output dateformat to use.
 If none is supplied, a date will be shown like "3/5/2021, 12:43 PM".
 For a list of valid timezones, see https://www.php.net/manual/en/datetime.format.php
                         [--summary]
                         If set, the script will return a small summary with number of exported messages/chats and possible errors (missing attachments)
+                        [--safe-filenames]
+                        If set, directory and filenames will only contain characters from A-Z, no special characters, no spaces.
 ```

 Caveats